confluentinc/cp-ansible/HOW_TO_TEST.md

 Note: We recommend increasing your docker memory to at least 20GB of RAM and your CPU count to 10.

-## Using Molecule

-The following is a list of the most common commands used with Molecule.

 ### A note about Molecule